adagio130/note/Literature/DBMS/Replication.md

 - data always consistency
 - if slave fail, the master need to wait to the slave until slave recover Semi-synchronous
-- one synchronously slave, multiple asynchronously slaves
+- one synchronously slave, multiple asynchronous slaves
-- when synchronously slave fails, choose one asynchronously to be synchronously Asynchronously
+- when synchronously slave fails, choose one asynchronously to be synchronous Asynchronously
--
+- all slaves are asynchronous